armadaproject/armada/docs/helm/executor.md

-# Executor values
+# Executor helm chart

-This document briefly outlines the options found in the executor values file and how to use them
+This document briefly outlines the customisation options of the Executor helm chart.

+## Values

 | Parameter                         | Description                                                                                                                                                                      | Default                                                                          |
 |-----------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|